 The Saudi Foreign Minister, Mr. Prince Saud Al Faisal also said that the Gulf countries are planning to take extreme measures to protect the Gulf Al Houthi fighters if they fail to strike a peaceful deal.
 Saudi Arabia has agreed to use all peaceful means to end the fighting.

-Latest from Geopolitics
+Latest from Diplomacy & Geopolitics